Pir00t/pir00t.github.io/assets/writeups/huntress24_osint.md

 The extracted site for **Id10t Solutions** (hope I spelled that correctly...) suggests the person who lost the flash drive is from **Maryland** (given the tiny writing at the bottom of the pages).
 Had no success with the two jpg files and Reverse Image search.
 Though on closer inspection of **nearby.jpg** there is part of a plaque or sign with the word "Frederick".

-Baed on the clue from "Vigil Ante" - Start searching Google for fort/castles in Maryland.
+Based on the clue from "Vigil Ante" - Start searching Google for forts/castles in Maryland.
 While there was a Fort Frederick in the results, this was a red herring.
 However, Frederick Armoury pops up.
 Start looking at images in Google for this and spot the full image of the partial plaque identified.
 Tried _Frederick Ward Park_ first, but the actual flag to submit was:

 **`Reckord Armory`**